marmelab/react-admin/docs/Actions.md

 ## `useQuery` and `useMutation`

-Internally, react-admin uses [react-query](https://tanstack.com/query/v5/) to call the dataProvider.
+Internally, react-admin uses [TanStack Query](https://tanstack.com/query/v5/) to call the dataProvider.
 When fetching data from the dataProvider in your components, if you can't use any of the dataProvider method hooks, you should use that library, too.
 It brings several benefits:

 1. It triggers the loader in the AppBar when the query is running.
 2. It reduces the boilerplate code since you don't need to use `useState`.